 Bank Of Scotland

-Scoring great App Store reviews and offering a online and in branch experience bank of Scotland is a good contender for your options for best joint bank account.
-If you already have a current account with Bank of Scotland it also might be an easy win to add on a joint account.
+Scoring great App Store reviews and offering an online and in-branch experience, bank of Scotland is a good contender for your options for joint account holders.
+If you already have a current account with the Bank of Scotland, adding a joint accounting on a joint account might be an easy win.

 341k reviews 4.8/5

 Known for their online service, first direct pride themselves with their offer.
-You are able to apply online for a joint bank account and First Direct offer UK telephone and online support.
+You can apply online for a joint bank account, and First Direct offers UK telephone and online support.

-Winning many banking awards and scoring consistently in customer services, starling Bank is a hard contender to beat for overall banking.
-With its Intuitive app that helps you budget and travel easily a joint current account with Starling is a good option for many people.
+Winning many banking awards and scoring consistently in customer services, Starling Bank is hard to beat overall banking.
+With its Intuitive app that helps you budget and travels easily, a joint current account with Starling is a good option for many people.

-Becoming a Starling Bank customer is easy to do simply download the app and install it on your device, to get a joint account both parties must download and open a personal current account then go into the app and open a joint account.
+Becoming a Starling Bank customer is easy to do.
+Download the app and install it on your device.
+To get a joint account, both parties must download and open a personal current account, then go into the app and open a joint account.

 No further checks are required to open a joint account as Starling already has your details from your personal account.